 A Sommelier as a Profession

 Do you have a deep interest in the subject of wine?
 If so, being a sommelier is a good possibility.
 This profession is gratifying if you can put in the required dedication to learning as much as you can at quick paces.
-It is a highly competitive field, and as such, there is no room for slacking either in knowledge acquired or experienced gained.
+It is a highly competitive field, and as such, there is no room for slacking either in knowledge acquired, or experience gained.

-Venturing into the world of being a sommelier should never be done based on earning a fortune as it more about serving people and a love for wine.
-It is not so lucrative as it more about a lifestyle and the pleasure it affords, like tasting great wines, meeting winemakers, and sharing your love of wine with others.
+Venturing into the world of being a sommelier should never be done based on earning a fortune as it is more about serving people and a love for wine.
+Therefore, it is not so lucrative as it is more about a lifestyle and the pleasure it affords, like tasting great wines, meeting winemakers, and sharing your love of wine with others.